Ibrahim Bako: Career

-Role in 28 July 1966 coup
+Role on 28 July 1966 coup

 The 28 July 1966 mutiny (often called the Nigerian counter-coup of 1966) was a violent overthrow of General Aguiyi-Ironsi's military government, which came into power after the abortive January 15 coup, spearheaded by Major Emmanuel Ifeajuna and Lt Col Kaduna Nzeogwu.
 A group of military officers of northern Nigerian origin (including then Lts Ibrahim Bako, Shehu Musa Yar'Adua, Theophilus Danjuma, Captain Joe Garba, Lt Col Murtala Muhammed, among others) conspired and mutinied against General Ironsi's military government.
 Among the casualties of the mutiny were General Aguiyi Ironsi and Lt Colonel Adekunle Fajuyi.
 During reconnaissance for the counter coup, then Lt Col Murtala Mohammed would drive to Ibadan (where Bako was stationed along with others like then Lt Jerry Useni), Muhammed would often drive into town from Lagos, pick up Ibrahim Bako and Abdullai Shelleng at a pre-arranged location and drive around without stopping while they discussed their counter-coup plan.

-Role in 31 December 1983 coup
+Role on 31 December 1983 coup

 Ibrahim Bako (then Director of the Army Faculty at the Armed Forces Command and staff College, Jaji) and acting GOC 1 Division, Kaduna, was requested by the coup conspirators with securing President Shehu Shagari presumably after Shagari's Brigade of Guards had been neutralized (without violence as planned) by Col Tunde Ogbeha.
 Author Max Siollun notes that Bako was chosen for the role because not only was Bako's father a personal friend to Shagari, as Commander 7 Mechanised Brigade Sokoto, he was well known and respected in the president's home state.
-Unknown to Bako was the fact that the coup plot had been leaked to President Shagari, whose guards were on high alert.
+Unknown to Bako was that the coup plot had been leaked to President Shagari, whose guards were on high alert.
 After arriving at the Presidential residence (in non-military attire) with an armed detachment to secure the President, Bako was shot dead while sitting in the passenger side of a Unimog utility truck in an ensuing firefight between troops from Bako's detachment and the Brigade of Guards soldiers under the command of Captain Augustine Anyogo.
 The Unimog utility truck that Bako was killed in was on display at the Nigerian Army Museum in Zaria, Nigeria.

 The senior military officers involved in the 1983 coup were: